-After finishing his B.A from Lucknow University he joined the Rohilkhand University in Bareilly where he obtained his M.A. in Philosophy/Psychology and was later awarded his Ph.D. degree from the same University.
-His published dissertation deals with ” The Concept of personality in Sri Aurobindo’s integral yoga psychology and A. Maslow’s Humanistic/Transpersonal Psychology”.
-In this thesis he compares the psychological and spiritual insights underlying Sri Aurobindo’s integral yoga and the Humanistic and Transpersonal psychology as developed by Abraham Maslow.
-This work is acknowledged by Ken Wilber in his Integral Psychology, where he refers to the integral approach of Sri Aurobindo’s integral yoga.
+His published dissertation deals with ” The Concept of Personality in Sri Aurobindo’s Integral Yoga Psychology and A. Maslow’s Humanistic/Transpersonal Psychology”.
+In this thesis he compares the psychological and spiritual insights underlying Sri Aurobindo’s Integral Yoga and the Humanistic and Transpersonal psychology as developed by Abraham Maslow.
+This work is acknowledged by Ken Wilber in his “Integral Psychology”, where he refers to the integral approach of Sri Aurobindo’s Integral Yoga.

-During the preparation of his third and major work, “The Perennial Quest for a Psychology with a Soul: An inquiry into the relevance of Sri Aurobindo’s metaphysical yoga psychology in the context of Ken Wilber’s integral psychology”, he lived in Auroville which generated many of the ideas and experiential processes as discussed in this book.
-This latest book aims at creating an impetus for a wider and richer understanding of Sri Aurobindo’s and Ken Wilber’s integral views, without jumping to general conclusion concerning “essential” differences and “ultimate” identities.
-This research work is primarily one of observation and analysis of his personal perceptions and inner experiences while living in Auroville.
+During the preparation of his third and major work, “The Perennial Quest for a Psychology with a Soul”: An inquiry into the relevance of Sri Aurobindo’s Metaphysical Yoga Psychology in the contaxt of Ken Wilber’s integral Psychology, he lived in Auroville which generated many of the ideas and experiential processes as discussed in this book.
+This book aims at creating an impetus for a wider and richer understanding of Sri Aurobindo’s and Ken Wilber’s integral views, without jumping to general conclusions concerning “essential” differences and “ultimate” identities, and without losing sight of the complexity of their integral views.

 While living in Auroville for the last twenty years he published his latest work on ” Reflections upon Psycho-spiritual obstacles on the journey to the Divine”; An insider’s view, where he shares with the reader the various difficulties the devotees of Sri Aurobindo and the Mother come across during the practice of their sadhana.